Boyman10/cloud-test/micro-user/README.md

 That user will then be synchronized with the micro app from which additional users can be registered under a company.

-Those additional users will be synchronized with keycloak and the time they try to login they will need to set their credentials.
+Those additional users will be synchronized with Keycloak by the time they try to log in they will need to set their credentials.

 An admin user can register a company with its details.

+User can be added along with companies.
+Companies can be linked to users.

-By default a journal will be linked to the company.
+By default, a journal will be linked to the company.

 # Keycloak SYNC